This guide is for partners of either British Citizens or British residents who hold Indefinite Leave to Remain, who are outside the UK.

 - Contact details of the above

-- If applying from elsewhere your application may also be processed in Sheffield, in which case you may have some options for how to submit the documents (either scanned at your appointment or posted to Sheffield), and you may also need to provide a pre-paid return shipping envelope, see either VFS Global or TLS for your country as procedures differ across the world (these are UKVI’s commercial partners who operate the Visa Application Centres across the world)
+- If applying from elsewhere your application may be processed in Sheffield in the UK, in which case you may have some options for how to submit the documents (either scanned at your appointment or posted to Sheffield), and you may also need to provide a pre-paid return shipping envelope, see either VFS Global or TLS for your country as procedures differ across the world (these are UKVI’s commercial partners who operate the Visa Application Centres across the world)

 - If you are required to post your documentation, or to leave your originals at your Visa Application Centre, UKVI also like you to provide a full set of photocopies of your documents; there are some documents you may not require back, such as print-outs of Skype history or e-mails, in which case no need to provide copies of these (if you have the option of your documents being scanned at the appointment then there is no need to provide copies unless you have any documents which are not paper sized or are laminated, and hence would not go through a feeder scanner)